 “Then I thought: How quickly reality becomes our dream.” (p.
 71)

 Dreamers and Their Shadows was my second encounter with Penick’s work.
 I came to his short story “Imprint of a Bird in the Sky” in Descant 162, which appeared in the fall of 2013.
-The title attracted, as one of my early works, in the fourth taxonomy of Caravaggio’s Dagger, is “Soloist within the Imprints of Time.”
-Both works centre on an artist, in Penick’s instance, a gifted and accomplished sitarist from Delhi; in mine, Beethoven at the Theater-an-der-Wien on Vienna’s Linke Wienziele, where I once was.
+Its narrative centres on an artist, a gifted and accomplished sitarist from Delhi.

 The teacher says to the sitar student in the latter’s youth, “You must understand, Ananda, that as a musician, playing well is not a matter of copying or expressing.
 One must go to the heart, to the heart of oneself, to the heart of everything.”
 And as the musician approaches the end of his life and is renowned, he observes, consistently, that his art “is merely a prayer taught to him by [his teacher] which he plays to weave his love, as strongly as he can, into the fabric of this world.”